xcore/sw_avb_dc/doc/system_dc.rst

 that are created on the same tile as the talker.
 The instantiating of talker units is performed via the API described in Section :ref:`sec_component_api`.
-Once the talker unit starts, it registers with the main control task and is control via the main AVB API described in Section :ref:`sec_avb_api`.
+Once the talker unit starts, it registers with the main control task and is controlled via the main AVB API described in Section :ref:`sec_avb_api`.

-Listener Units
+Listener units
 ~~~~~~~~~~~~~~

 .. only:: latex